-- Network and telecommunication infrastructure
+- Network and telecommunication infrastructure;

-- Application software deployment, training, and support
+- Application software deployment, training, and support;

-- Geospatial data, information, analysis, and solutions
+- Geospatial data, information, analysis, and solutions.

 Maps and G.I.S.

 Various maps and data are provided through the MAP-GIS Consortium.
-They are for illustration purposes only and are not suitable for site-specific decisions.
+The maps are for illustration purposes only and are not suitable for site-specific decisions.
 The map gallery contains a variety of themed map services and features including government boundaries, addresses, property lines, transportation, utilities, route directions, Google Street View, and more.

-Map-GIS is a consortium of members who have a common interest in bettering our technological efficiencies in order to better serve the public.
+MAP-GIS is a consortium of members who have a common interest in bettering our technological efficiencies in order to better serve the public.
 Members include McCracken County, City of Paducah, Paducah McCracken Joint Sewer Agency, Paducah Power System, Paducah Water, and Paducah McCracken E-911.

 Free Wireless Hotspots

 There are several locations where citizens have free wireless internet access courtesy of the City of Paducah.
 To take advantage, go to the locations and configure your laptop or phone to connect to the "PaducahHotSpot" wireless access point.